bobh66/nameko-examples-k8s/k8s/README.md

 ## Install External Dependencies

 Our examples depend on PostgreSQL, Redis and RabbitMQ.
-The fastest way to install these 3rd party dependencies will be to use community maintained [Helm Charts](https://github.com/kubernetes/charts).
+The fastest way to install these 3rd party dependencies is to use community maintained [Helm Charts](https://github.com/kubernetes/charts).

-Let’s initiate Helm’s server side component `Tiller`
+Let’s install `Tiller` (Helm’s server-side component)

 ```sh
 $ helm init --kube-context=minikube